tradingstrategy-ai/docs/source/glossary.rst

         Yield farming is a :term:`passive trading strategy <passive strategy>` in :term:`decentralised finance`.

-        Usually yield farming strategies rely on :term:`on-chain` :term:`liquidty pools <liquidity pool>` and liquidity mining token distributions, which where any tokens are immediately sold.
+        Usually yield farming strategies rely on :term:`on-chain` :term:`liquidity pools <liquidity pool>` and liquidity mining token distributions, which where any tokens are immediately sold.
 Strategies can be :term:`auto-compounding`.

         Yield farms operate solely on smart contracts and their strategies are limited.
+Often yield is not :term:`real yield`.

         Yield farms almost always aim for :term:`risk-free rate` against their :term:`quote token`.